SpotlightKid/jack-matchmaker/README.rst

     $ jack-matchmaker -e system:capture_1 '/myclient:in_l_\d+/'

-All this applies to pattern given as positional command line arguments *and* to patterns listed in a pattern file (see below).
+All this applies to patterns given as positional command line arguments *and* to patterns listed in a pattern file (see below).

 Pattern match group substitution